The joy of getting a window seat,

 The song that the morning bird sings.

-The ruffle in the leaves as the branches sway, If you listen close enough, they are showing you the…
+If you listen close enough, they are showing you the way…

 I came across this poem (pasted further in this post) a few months ago, and though I could relate with it then, I realise now how much more I always resonated with it.